rosalinet/Learning/LFCS/BookNotes.md

 - In the root shell session you can run commands like ip addr to see what's going on in the container.
 To leave, just type exit, and you won't shut down the container.
 If you DO want to shut it down, use shutdown -h(halt) now (if you used the -r(reboot) flag, it would reboot)
 - You can find the main Filesystem Hierarchy Standard (FHS) in the /var/lib/lxc/<YOURCONTAINER> rootfs file.
 (You can use sudo su to do this in sudo)

-Chapter 3
-Key Terms: password, RSA, X11 forwarding, Y Shell, C parent shell What it covered:
+Chapter 3 – Remote Connectivity: Safely Accessing Networked Machines Key Terms: password, RSA, X11 forwarding, Y Shell, C parent shell What it covered:
 	1. Encryption and secure remote connections
 	2. Linux system process management with systemd